 INTRODUCTION SUPPORT VISIT OF LCSR PROJECT.

-iona Flintan, Senior Scientist, International Livestock Research Institute (ILRI) has been supporting KINNAPA and our work on joint village lands use planning and participatory Rangeland management over the last decade.
+Fiona Flintan, Senior Scientist, International Livestock Research Institute (ILRI) has been supporting KINNAPA and our work on joint village lands use planning and participatory Rangeland management over the last decade.

 In February 2024 Ms. Flintan joint the project team on a visit to Chalinze District Council offices and Bagamoyo District in Coast Region (where the project is working) to reintroduce and support the smooth implementation of activities and strategise on way forward.
 These activities to develop, improve and scale joint village land use planning are being supported by ILRI through the CGIAR Research Initiative on Livestock and Climate.
 This work is having tangible impacts on the lives of local communities and other key stakeholders in improving planning, Governance and Management of grazing lands.
 Such visits are an important towards the Livestock and Climate Initiative fostering collaboration with key Government stakeholders and assessing project activities on the ground.